Yardena Arazi: 1980s

 During the 1980s Arazi was one of the most successful singers in Israel, being named as the top female singer of the year five times and as the top female singer of the decade; releasing 10 gold and platinum albums.
 She kept performing internationally including in Poland with Israel Philharmonic Orchestra and Zubin Mehta, in Australia, Turkey, the United States and Egypt.

 Arazi took part at the domestic Israeli Eurovision competition (Kdam) as a singer in 1982, 1983, and 1985 and as a co-host in 1987.
 In 1988, she was selected internally by IBA to sing the Israeli entry for Eurovision and during a special TV show, in which she presented four new songs, the entry was chosen.
 Eventually, she went to Dublin with the song Ben Adam ("Human Being"), which came in seventh.
 Arazi has always been highly superstitious and consults an astrologer on all matters in her life.
 The astrologer told her the song performed 9th would win the competition in Dublin, Ireland.
 Israel had drawn 9th in the running order, so Arazi agreed to represent Israel.
 However, when Cyprus withdrew from the contest, Israel's position shifted to 8th.
 The 9th song did win the competition; with the Swiss, represented by Celine Dion, triumphing from that position.

 In 1989 Arazi recorded the album Desert Fantasy than included 10 Hebrew versions of Arabic songs originally written and sung by Farid al-Atrash, Fairuz, Abdul Halim, Samira Said and others.
 The album was also released in the US and Japan and was hugely successful around the Middle East.

 21st century

 Since 1997, Arazi has focused on her career as a TV host.
 For 9 years she co-hosted the channel 2 morning magazine Cafe Telad.

 Later on, she hosted on Channel 1 (Shir Hashishim), Channel 2 (Malkot Hashabat), and GLZ radio station.

-Personal
+Personal life

-Arazi is married to engineer Nathan Tomer, with whom she has a daughter, Alona.

-During her 70’s birthday the municipality of Haifa announced Yardena Arazi street to honour her.
+Arazi is married to engineer Nathan Tomer, with whom she has one daughter, Alona.
+On her 70th birthday, the municipality of Haifa announced the naming of Yardena Arazi Street in the Givat Zemer neighborhood in her honour.